 - The maximum testable SNRBB for IFF based Test System for n259 is TBD.

-- Test 1 is not testable for FR2b with the current assumption of maximum testable SNRBB
+- Test 1 and Test 2 are not testable for FR2b with the current assumption of maximum testable SNRBB

-Current assumption of maximum testable SNRBB for IFF based Test System for FR2a: 9.6 dB, FR2b: [7.3 dB], FR2c: TBD.
+Current assumption of maximum testable SNRBB for IFF based Test System for FR2a: 19.2 dB, FR2b: [7.3 dB], FR2c: TBD.

-Test 1 is fully testable for FR2a, FR2b for 100MHz CBW.
+Test 1 and Test 2 are fully testable for FR2a for 100MHz CBW.

 < Unchanged sections omitted >